ryandhasgit/Comedy/Beat Bin/Thank You for Flying Spirit Halloween Beats.md

 Don't say beetlejuice three times.
 He won't leave and it is very annoying.

-The pilot would like to inform you that
+The pilot would like to inform you that all of you are going to die.

+There are no snakes on this plane.

+This flight is haunted---by